Seán Webb: Club career

-Webb began his career with Dungannon Swifts where he came through the youth team and made his debut at 16 years old in December 1999.
-In September 2000 he moved to Scottish Football League club Ross County, where he initially joined the Under-19 team.
-He made his first team debut in August 2001 in a 2–0 win at Dumbarton and went on to make 49 league appearances, scoring one goal before signing for St Johnstone in June 2004, and made nineteen league appearances for the Saints, before moving back to Ross County in 2005, where he stayed until 2007, making a further 35 league appearances, and again scoring one goal.
-On 31 August 2007 he signed for English Football League Two club Accrington Stanley, initially ona four-month loan deal, which was extended to a full season permanent deal.
-He made league appearances in one season, and he was released at the end of the 2007–08 season.
+Webb began his career with Dungannon Swifts, where he came through the youth team and debuted at 16 years old in December 1999.
+In September 2000, he moved to Scottish Football League club Ross County, where he initially joined the Under-19 team.
+He made his first team debut in August 2001 in a 2–0 win at Dumbarton.
+He went on to make 49 league appearances, scoring one goal before signing for St Johnstone in June 2004, and made nineteen league appearances for the Saints, before moving back to Ross County in 2005, where he stayed until 2007, making a further 35 league appearances, and again scoring one goal.
+On 31 August 2007, he signed for English Football League Two club Accrington Stanley, initially on a four-month loan deal, which was extended to a full-season permanent deal.
+He made league appearances in one season and was released at the end of the 2007–08 season.
 In 2008, he signed for Icelandic club Þór Akureyri.

-On 23 October 2008 Webb signed for Conference North club Fleetwood Town.
-He made his debut two days later as a second-half substitute in the FA Cup fourth qualifying round as Fleetwood beat Nantwich Town 4–3 to reach the First Round Proper.
+On 23 October 2008, Webb signed for Conference North club Fleetwood Town.
+He made his debut two days later as a second-half substitute in the FA Cup fourth qualifying round as Fleetwood beat Nantwich Town 4–3 to reach the First round proper.
 Webb came on after 57 minutes, replacing John Hills.
-However that was to be his only appearance for the club, and on 14 November 2008 he was released.
+However, that was to be his only appearance for the club, and on 14 November 2008, he was released.